Authored by the expert who managed and guided the team behind the Cambodia Property Pack

 Can I own land in my own name in Cambodia right now?

-No, foreigners cannot own land in their own name in Cambodia because the Cambodian Constitution and 2001 Land Law reserve land ownership exclusively for Khmer nationals and Cambodian legal entities with at least 51% local ownership.
+No, a foreign individual cannot own land in their own name in Cambodia in 2026, because Cambodian land ownership is reserved for Cambodian nationals and qualifying Cambodian legal entities.

 As of 2026, what other key foreign-ownership rules or limits should I know in Cambodia?